AloveIs/AdvancedML-Assignments/ass1/report.md

 ### Question 17

 This is the simples model because it is uninformative, each data set is equally likely.
+This means that

 ### Question 18